davidcalikes/Marvelous-Matching/docs/README.md

 <img src="./readme_images/vertexshare.png">

-* Garageband to produce and master the mp3 files.
+* Garageband was used to produce and master the mp3 files.

 * Balsamiq wireframes software.

 # Media

-* The songs featured in the audio elements of this site are performed by myself and are public domain
+* The songs featured in the audio elements of this site are performed by myself and are public domain.

+* The other audio elements used throught the project were taken from freesounds.com.

 * The images used on the site are free to use pictures from the following sources: